MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/vscode-function-app-http-trigger/tutorial-vscode-serverless-node-create-local.md

     ![Entering a function name](../../media/functions-extension/create-function-name.png)

 1. At the prompt, **Authorization Level**, select **Function**.
-This locks the remote API to requests the pass the function key with the request.
+This locks the remote API to requests that pass the function key with the request.
 While developing locally, you won't need the function key.

 1. After a few moments, VS Code completes creation of the project.
 You have a folder named for the function, *HttpExample*, within which are three files: